udulko2/study-react-app/README.md

 ## Publishing sources for GitHub Pages site

-This is a publishing sources for project site (see url on the right side panel).
+This branch (`gh-pages`) is created exclusively for publishing sources for project site (see site url on the right side panel).

-All the sources were built and deployed following the deployment instructions: [https://create-react-app.dev/docs/deployment/#github-pages](https://create-react-app.dev/docs/deployment/#github-pages)
+#### All the sources were built and deployed following the deployment instructions: [https://create-react-app.dev/docs/deployment/#github-pages](https://create-react-app.dev/docs/deployment/#github-pages)